-Overall materiality €672,300 How we determined it 1% of total assets Rationale for the We chose total assets as the benchmark because, in our view, it is an appropriate measure for this entity. materiality benchmark applied We chose 1%, which is within the range of quantitative materiality thresholds that we consider acceptable.
+Overall materiality €673,000 How we determined it 1% of total assets Rationale for the materiality benchmark We chose total assets as the benchmark because, in our view, it is an appropriate measure for this type of entity. applied We chose 1%, which is within the range of quantitative materiality thresholds that we consider acceptable.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €67,230 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €67,300 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.